STealthy-and-haSTy/SublimeScraps/plugins/README.md

    environment of Sublime while it's running to allow you to run Visual Studio commands in build systems.

+ * [local_font_size.py](local_font_size.py) provides commands that allow you to change the font size of individual tabs instead of changing it globally, which can be handy for things like code review or doing a presentation.

  * [toggle_setting_ext.py](toggle_setting_ext.py) is a version of the internal sublime `toggle_setting` command that can toggle any setting between any value, instead of just toggling a boolean setting off and on.